UCLA-MDSH/ucla-mdsh.github.io/_posts/admission/2022-09-09-infosession.md

 permalink: /admission/infosession/
 ---

-We will hold monthly informational Q&A sessions in Jan-Aug 2023.
+We will hold monthly informational Q&A sessions in May-Aug 2023.
 During these sessions, you will have the opportunity to meet with the Director, teaching faculty, and students.

 Stay tuned!